 “Understanding the trends and distribution patterns of harmful species and events at multiple spatial and temporal scales will help predict whether, where and when to expect HABs, their frequency and intensity.
-This knowledge is fundamental for effective management of HABs and to optimise the uses and values of the maritime space in coastal areas.”
+This knowledge is fundamental for effective management of HABs and to optimize the uses and values of the maritime space in coastal areas.”

-Johan Hanssens, Secretary-General Flanders Department of Economy, Science and Innovation, a sponsor of this report, concluded: “This status report is a very timely reminder, at the start of the UN Decade of Ocean Science for Sustainable Development, that a thorough understanding of natural and ecological processes in the ocean is crucial for the development of the blue economy, now that many coastal countries are turning to the sea for additional resources, including food provisioning.
+Johan Hanssens, Secretary-General of Flanders Department of Economy, Science and Innovation, a sponsor of this report, concluded: “This status report is a very timely reminder, at the start of the UN Decade of Ocean Science for Sustainable Development, that a thorough understanding of natural and ecological processes in the ocean is crucial for the development of the blue economy, now that many coastal countries are turning to the sea for additional resources, including food provisioning.
 International scientific collaboration is essential and most efficient to address the associated challenges.”

 Reference: “Perceived global increase in algal blooms is attributable to intensified monitoring and emerging bloom impacts” by Gustaaf M. Hallegraeff, Donald M. Anderson, Catherine Belin, Marie-Yasmine Dechraoui Bottein, Eileen Bresnan, Mireille Chinain, Henrik Enevoldsen, Mitsunori Iwataki, Bengt Karlson, Cynthia H. McKenzie, Inés Sunesen, Grant C. Pitcher, Pieter Provoost, Anthony Richardson, Laura Schweibold, Patricia A. Tester, Vera L. Trainer, Aletta T. Yñiguez and Adriana Zingone, 8 June 2021, Communications Earth & Environment.